lovell/sharp/docs/install.md

 ## Prerequisites

-* Node.js v10+
+* Node.js >= 12.13.0

 ## Prebuilt binaries

-Ready-compiled sharp and libvips binaries are provided for use with Node.js v10+ on the most common platforms:
+Ready-compiled sharp and libvips binaries are provided for use on the most common platforms:

 * macOS x64 (>= 10.13)
 * macOS ARM64